qlik-oss/core-website/docs/tutorials/authorization.md

 # Authorization Recipe

 This recipe explains how the QIX Engine can be configured to manage authenticated users.
+If you are interested in restricting access to the QIX Engine API, see the [API Lockdown](../documentation/services/qix-engine.md#api-lockdown) section in the service section.

 ## JSON Web Token